Say What! Virtual Summits ABOUT THE SUMMITS

 Watching this summit is as easy as clicking the Watch Here button or visiting the Say What!
 YouTube channel.
 This summit is designed to last only 30 minutes long, so we encourage everyone to take time out to watch this very informational summit!

-Click Watch Here to watch the recording, download tips on creating a healthier wellbeing, and to access a variety of advocacy activities.
+Watch the recording, download tips on creating a healthier wellbeing, and to access a variety of advocacy activities.

 2023 Say What!
 Action Summit: